Employment law – Sickness

 Am I entitled to take time off work for hospital, dentist or other appointments?

-How easy is it for an employer dismiss you as a result of your sickness?
+How easy is it for an employer dismiss me as a result of my sickness?

-First and foremost, you need to be working with the same employer for 23 months and 3 weeks in order to qualify in making a claim for unfair dismissal.
+First and foremost, you need to be working with the same employer for 23 months and 3 weeks in order to qualify in making a claim for unfair dismissal (and not be under any prior notice).
 In the absence of qualifying, your employer can generally dismiss you without fear of a claim being made (unless you have a disability- see below).

 Assuming you qualify, if an employer is to safeguard itself against a claim for unfair dismissal, it should go to some lengths to find out about your current medical position, which would usually involve consultation with your medical advisors and possibly a medical examination.
 Often, an employer will reserve the right in your contract of employment to have you examined by their medical experts, and even if they don’t, you could be considered to be acting unreasonably if you refuse to agree to this.